KakolJakub/backup-scripts/README.md

 * Unity version: 2019.3.6f1

 ## Inspiration
-Scripts are based on Unity Tutorial from Brackeys: https://github.com/Brackeys
+Scripts were based on the Unity Tutorial from Brackeys: https://github.com/Brackeys